 3. The Committee membership shall be a combination of persons with disabilities, service providers familiar with accessibility issues and members of the general public.

-Skills Requested:
+Skills requested:

 • passion for accessibility/barrier free community